Part 1: Exploring Ukrainian IT Industry: Ukrainian IT Market Review

 IT Hubs (Clusters) in Ukraine

 Ukraine has several IT clusters.
 The seven largest are in Kyiv, Lviv, Dnipro, Kharkiv, Cherkasy, Lutsk, and Ivano-Frankivsk.
 What are the roles of these clusters?
-They organize events and keep developing the IT sector in the country.
+They organize events and keep developing the Ukrainian IT sector.

 The most significant number of qualified developers (Over 76,000) is concentrated in Kyiv, which is now considered the premier location for various companies and startups.
 Lviv remains in second place, with about 25,000 IT professionals.